Kings Arms, York

 The pub floods, on average, four times a year, and does not hold flood insurance.
 Historically, it would remain open for regulars even when flooded, but this is no longer permitted, as the river water may be contaminated.
-In 1982, the brewery put a new flood protocol in place.
-A flood gate is put across the front door, and customers are served in the back bar.
-Once the flood waters reach the back door, the pub is closed, and all the fixtures and fittings can be dismantled and stored upstairs.
-The beer and electrics are all upstairs and so are not damaged even by floodwaters 4.5 metres above usual river levels.
-A chart on the wall marks historic flood heights, the highest being 2000, when floodwater nearly reached the ceiling of the bar.
+In 1982, the brewery introduced a new flood protocol: a flood gate is placed across the front door, and customers are served in the back bar.
+Once the floodwaters reach the back door, the pub is closed, and all the fixtures and fittings can be dismantled and stored upstairs.
+The beer and electrics are kept upstairs and therefore are not damaged, even when floodwaters rise 4.5 m above usual river levels.
+A chart on the wall marks historic flood heights, the highest being in 2000, when floodwater nearly reached the ceiling of the bar.

-The pub sign depicts Richard III of England.
-A legend claims that the bodies of executed criminals were laid out in the building, before being hanged from Ouse Bridge.
+The pub sign depicts Richard III.
+A legend claims that the bodies of executed criminals were laid out in the building before being hanged from Ouse Bridge.